symblai/symbl-docs/telephony/tutorials/connect-to-zoom-with-telephony-api.md

 This guide uses a **PSTN** connection to connect to Zoom. **PSTN** audio quality maxes out to 8KHz.
 You can also use a **[SIP-based connection](/docs/concepts/pstn-and-sip#sip-session-initiation-protocol)**, which captures audio at 16KHz and above.
 :::

 [Symbl’s Telephony API](https://docs.symbl.ai/?shell#telephony-api) allows you to connect to any conference call system using PSTN or SIP networks.
 In this guide, we will walk you through how to get a live transcription and real-time AI insights, such as [follow-ups](/docs/concepts/follow-ups), [action items](/docs/concepts/action-items), [topics](/docs/concepts/topics) and [questions](/docs/conversation-api/questions), of a Zoom call using a PSTN connection.
-This application uses the Symbl Javascript SDK which requires the `symbl-node` node package.
+This application uses the Symbl Javascript SDK which requires the `@symblai/symbl-js` node package.
 You must have an active Zoom call (no one has to be in it but yourself) and whatever you speak in the Zoom call will be taken by our API and processed for conversational insights.

 :::info
 You must make sure your Zoom call allows phone dial-in for this example to work correctly.